jackw23/SeniorProject/README.md

 # SeniorProject

+Steps to Run the Game Executable:
+1. Navigate to the GameBuild folder
+2. Run the WitchJouney.exe file

 Steps to Build the Game Executable using Unity:

 1. Use Github to download the repository onto your machine.